elmfrain/prmod_website/README.md

 * Use Emscripten's web API to remove the need to use a thread on each fetch.
 * Downloads section lists available downloads along with its metadata.
 * Maybe a 404 screen.
+* Use watered down version of Assimp.
+Helps reduce build times and aids in faster deploy times.

 ## How It's Made
 This project's workflow (stack) is unconventional because it is written in C instead of JavaScript, CSS, and HTML.